GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/voxl_container/README.md

     docker import <file_name>.tgz <image_name>

-This will create the image on the VOXL
+This will create the image on the VOXL, this <image_name> parameter can be different from the previous one and will be used for the next steps.

 ## 3. Set the image to run on start-up